Traveling to San Francisco for a long weekend? If you’ve got 3 days in San Francisco to plan, check out this suggested list of things to do for ideas.

 Getting In: Escape From The Rock Cruise tickets are included on the Go San Francisco Card.

 Stop #1: Madame Tussauds San Francisco

-Begin your last day with a return to the wonderful Fisherman’s Wharf neighborhood.
+Begin your last day with a return to the popular Fisherman’s Wharf neighborhood.

-Stop by Madame Tussauds San Francisco for a truly unique experience that only Madame Ts can produce.
+Stop by Madame Tussauds San Francisco for a truly special experience that only Madame Ts can produce.
 Meet celebrities from music to Hollywood to politics and snap your photo with your favorite.